When and how to appoint a representative in the UK and HMRC approval.

 You can appoint a fiscal representative in the UK to be jointly and severally liable for the relevant duty.

-You can appoint an administrative representative in the UK to interact with HMRC, but who doesn’t have joint and several liability.
+You can appoint an administrative representative in the UK to interact with HMRC, but who does not have joint and several liability.
 HMRC will also need the business to provide a security.

 HMRC must approve your representatives, whether they are fiscal or administrative.